 Resume and 3 letters of recommendation.

 Program Specific Graduate Assistantships

-The SMTC has two graduate assistantships awarded on a competitive basis, as well as grant-funded graduate assistantships.
+The SMTC has a numbers of graduate assistantships awarded on a competitive basis, as well as grant-funded graduate assistantships.

 Program Specific Degree Requirements